 Tuesday Apr 12th 2022, 0620-1820

 The forecast called for rain in the morning and sun by the afternoon, so I wasn’t too concerned about getting wet.
 Even if it poured, I’d dry by the end of the day.
 I started up a trail to the top of the rim once again, and I could feel it getting colder as I went.
-But there was a peaceful calm produced by the overcast skies on the way up.
+But there was a peaceful calm produced by the overcast skies.
 It was as if the desert was holding its breath in anticipation.
-Wildflowers sprang up alongside the trail as it switchbacked the steep canyon walls.
-This was another finely constructed elevator of decent grade.
+Wildflowers sprang up alongside the trail as it switch-backed the steep canyon walls.
+This was a finely constructed elevator of good grade.

 All hell seemed to break loose when I reached the top.
 It started as a light pitter-patter but I could see very dark clouds moving in.
 I walked through mixed juniper prairie with little cover as the wind picked up.
 The hail began as a gentle spatter but quickly turned into a pelting from all directions.
 Suddenly I felt like I was inside a snowbowl, being shaken.
 Luckily I had already donned my rain jacket and the umbrella went up quickly after that.
 Stellar helped me fish out my rain skirt about 30 minutes into it, which by then was more for the cold than the precipitation.
 It had gone from the mid 50s in the canyon to 36 degrees in the hail storm…this makes sense seeing as how we were surrounded by a layer of ice quite suddenly.